 There’s a lot of stuff to learn as far as firearms are concerned as well.
 Sonoda dedicated a page here and there with interesting facts about guns and ammo-types, so while you are enjoying all the fun you’ll actually be learning a thing or two as well.
 In addition, uncommon terminology is often explained in the margins in case you may not be familiar.

 As mentioned earlier, I very much liked the fact that this publication allowed more time to Rally’s cohorts.
 Bean Bandit especially seemed to get a little more attention this time around, and some of my favorite and most memorable moments in the read revolved around him.
 As if his driving and fighting skills weren’t evident enough within the original Gunsmith Cats series and Riding Bean, this edition takes it to a different level.
-How many men have you seen catch an RPG with their bare hands AND throw it back...WHILE DRIVING!?
+How many men have you seen catch an RPG with their bare hands...WHILE DRIVING!?
 Let’s just say this guy is a force to be reckoned with, and you are doing yourself a disservice by not reading this if you are a fan of over-the-top action.

 Essentially, i’m trying to say that if you enjoyed the first publication, Burst isn’t likely to disappoint!
 From my perspective, Sonoda took everything that was great from his original manga and improved it.
 It's exactly the type of sequel I was asking for.